 How to choose between a thesis and a non-thesis education degree program in Missouri?

 When choosing between a thesis and a non-thesis education degree program in Missouri, consider your career goals and learning preferences.
-Thesis programs typically require conducting original research and writing a substantial project, which suits students aiming for academic or research careers.
-Missouri universities, such as the University of Missouri, often offer these options for master's students seeking deeper specialization.
+Thesis programs typically require original research and are ideal for students aiming for doctoral studies or research roles.

 What options do students based in Missouri have for studying education abroad?